williamlin6803/Wordle/README.md

 # Wordle as seen on www.nytimes.com/games/wordle

+## Project Goals:

+- Mastering multi-threading with POSIX Threads
+- Developing a strong understanding of network protocols, particularly TCP/IP
+- Understanding and implementing efficient algorithms for the game logic
+- Overcoming challenges related to handling multiple clients concurrently

+## Introduction:

+This project aims to implement a server-side version of the popular Wordle game using TCP.
+Built with a single-process, multi-threaded architecture, the application is designed to handle multiple client connections simultaneously.
+This serves as an excellent project to delve deep into network programming and multi-threading while having fun with a popular word game!

+## Features:

+- Supports multiple client connections
+- Utilizes a multi-threaded architecture for handling multiple clients
+- Validity and guess-check feedback to the client
+- Countdown of remaining guesses
+- Graceful shutdown of the server

+## Technology Used:

+- C
+- POSIX Threads
+- TCP/IP

-High Level Overview:
+## High Level Overview:

-This application is a single-process multi-threaded TCP server for the Wordle word game.
 It uses POSIX threads to implement a TCP server that handles multiple client connections in parallel.
 Specifically, my top-level main thread blocks on the accept() system call, listening on the port number specified as a command-line argument.
 For each connection request received by my server, a child thread will be created to handle that specific connection.
 Once a connection is accepted, the client sends a five-byte packet containing a guess, e.g., "ready";
 the guessed word can be a mix of uppercase and lowercase letters, as case does not matter.
 The server replies with an eight-byte packet that